logzio/documentation/docs/user-guide/explore/trace-view.md

 ![open trace view](https://dytvr9ot2sszz.cloudfront.net/logz-docs/explore-dashboard/trace-view-dec9.png)

-## Best practices for using Trace view
+## Best Practices and troubleshooting

+Follow these tips to ensure Trace View works seamlessly and resolve any issues with missing traces:

-* **Maintain Consistent Trace IDs**: Ensure trace_id is propagated consistently across all services.
+* **Maintain Consistent Trace IDs**: Ensure the `trace_id` is consistently propagated across all services to enable proper correlation between logs and traces.
+* **Optimize Sampling and Filters**: Adjust sampling limits, refine filters, or increase the sample size to capture sufficient trace data.
+* **Verify Instrumentation**: Ensure instrumentation is set up correctly in your application and tracing libraries.
+* **Include Trace Context**: Confirm that the `traceID` or `trace_id` field is present and consistent in both logs and traces.
+* **Reconnect and Resend Data**: If traces are not appearing, try reconnecting and resending your trace data to Logz.io.

-* **Optimize Logging**: Avoid logging excessive trace data to minimize noise.
+* **Minimize Noise**: Avoid logging excessive trace data to keep logs clean and focused.

-* **Validate Regularly**: Periodically confirm that logs and traces are correctly linked in the Trace View tab.
+* **Validate Regularly**: Periodically check that logs and traces are correctly linked in the Trace View tab to ensure everything is functioning as expected.

 For further assistance, contact our [support team](mailto:help@logz.io).